desktop/desktop/docs/technical/rebase-flow.md

-If the target branch is tracking a remote branch and the user has enabled the _Show confirmation dialog before force pushing_ setting, Desktop the rebase Desktop will check if any commits exist in the range `<upstream_oid>..<remote_branch_oid>`, where `<remote_branch_oid>` is the tip of the tracking branch.
+If the target branch is tracking a remote branch and the user has enabled the _Show confirmation dialog before force pushing_ setting, Desktop will check if any commits exist in the range `<upstream_oid>..<remote_branch_oid>`, where `<remote_branch_oid>` is the tip of the tracking branch.